-Logitech is also on the RGB hype train with their Lightsync technology.
+Logitech is also on the RGB hype train with its Lightsync technology.
 Not only can you change the colors on this mouse from a palette of 16.8 million possible options, but you can also sync the mouse up with your other Logitech gear.
-All your Logitech peripherals will be perfectly in sync giving you an unbelievable aesthetic for your setup.
+All your Logitech peripherals will be ideally in sync giving you an unbelievable aesthetic for your setup.

-The reason why we love this mouse for drag clicking is its unique mechanical switch button.
-The peripheral comes with a metal spring tensioning system and pivot hinges put into both switches of the mouse.
+We love this mouse for drag-clicking because of its unique mechanical switch button.
+The peripheral comes with a metal spring tensioning system and pivot hinges put into both mouse switches.
 This gives you a rapid response time for each of the individual drag clicks registering even the highest of CPS flawlessly.

 4. Redragon M711 Cobra